 There was now much movement from those inside the tower.
 Within thirty minutes a chest was pushed through the gate facing the Routiers.

 ‘No!
-No!’ said Du Guesclin.
+No!’ shouted du Guesclin.
 ‘Do you think we are stupid?
 Bring the chest here and you can take the old man back with you.’

 The man wrapped his hands around the old man’s body.
 He carefully lifted him to a standing position and wrapped the man’s good arm around his neck and shoulders.
 The old man shook violently and he started to moan, stopping only for the occasional breath.
 The pair jerked and shuddered their way back through the gates, after which they were again banged shut.